More in Motorcoach: UMA's Michael Talks Taking Helm, State of the Industry

 Photo: Holiday Tours

 It’s an easy trap to fall into: You have a website, so you decide you’re done in terms of technology.
 But, to grow your business, it’s just not enough.
-Utilizing social media and video in conjunction with print media can broaden your audience, and ultimately, help you grow your business.
+Utilizing social media and video alongside print media can broaden your audience and ultimately help you grow your business.

 Being a Reliable Resource

-While it is true more people are turning to the internet for information, print is still an important component of the entire package, especially now.
-Misinformation online is not uncommon, and print is a reliable tool to help you reach your customers.
+While it is true that more people are turning to the internet for information, print remains an important component of the overall package, especially now.
+Misinformation online is common, and print is a reliable tool for reaching your customers.

 Send out press releases with any updates on your business.
-This will help your customers by providing them with useful information, and it will remind customers you are still there, ready to serve them.
+This will help your customers by providing them with useful information and will remind them that you are still there, ready to serve them.
 In some cases, your competitors have gone out of business.

-Now is the time to send out press releases to let their clients know you are there to serve them.
+Now is the time to send out press releases to let your clients know you are there to serve them.

 Did you know: